luca-nik/mev_agent/docs/mev_agent_interface.md

 ### `main(file_path)`

-Main function to process the JSON file and create the market graph.
+Main function to optimize the surplus given the orders and the venues in the json file

 **Parameters:**
 - `file_path` (str): The path to the JSON file.